ajh1143/SettingUpVirtualEnvWrapper/README.md

 ```

 ### Deactivate
+When you're finished working in an active virtual environment, you can end the session with `deactivate`, reflected by the removal of the parenthesized (env_1) affixed to the left of the money symbol.

 If you wanted to remove `env_1` while you're already engaged with it, you'd first deactivate with `deactivate`.
-This will remove the parenthesized name on the left.
 ```bash
 (env_1)$ deactivate
 ```